Back to Blog

 3. Click Create a new filter.

-5. Click Create filter and choose an action, like applying a label or marking as important.
+5. Click Create filter and choose what happens to matching emails, such as applying a label, marking as important, or skipping the inbox entirely.

 Selecting all unread emails